GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/pre-process/README.md

   4. build-final-dataset
 ```

 But the real key of this environment is the vast amount of configurable parameters.
 This is done via the `framework/pre-process/config.json` and should also be adapted for every different dataset.
-Also a preprocessing environment configuration file is included for the two already mentioned datasets:
+Also a pre-process environment configuration file is included for the two already mentioned datasets:
 - ![Harvard dataset pre-process config file example](tunning-examples/Harvard-tunning-example/framework-config-example.json)
 - ![Archive-ics dataset pre-process config file exmple](tunning-examples/Archive-ics-tunning-example/framework-config-sergio.json)